Choosing from thousands of funds can be daunting for novice investors

-We have included the ISIN identifier for each fund below – this is a unique number that will help you identify the fund on the investment platform you use.
+We have included the ISIN identifier for each fund below – this is a unique number that will help you to identify the fund on the investment platform that you use.

 The ongoing charges figure, or OCF, is the most accurate measure available of what it costs to invest in a fund.
 The OCF is made up of the annual management charge (AMC) levied by fund managers and other operating costs.

 Note that you may have to pay an investment platform fee on top of this, depending on which platform you use to buy the funds.